lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 First, a variable is initialized with the test function, whose signature is used in the [Check()](https://golang.org/src/testing/quick/quick.go?s=7499:7546#L253) function for generating the random values.
-All parameters of the function are automatically determined via reflection.
+All parameters of the function are automatically determined through reflection.
 The function is only executed within the [Check()](https://golang.org/src/testing/quick/quick.go?s=7499:7546#L253) function together with the random values.